 02 May The Cost of Indie Publishing

-My novel Hattie’s Place is intended for a much wider audience, and so I want to make certain that the final product does not look homemade.
+My novel Hattie’s Place is intended for a much wider audience.
+Thus, I want to make certain that the final product does not look homemade.
 I have chosen to publish independently through Create Space, as I did last time.
-However, this time I am availing myself of the professional services offered by the CreateSpace publishing consultants.
+However, this time I’m availing myself of the professional services offered by the CreateSpace publishing consultants.

-After speaking with one of the publishing consultants, who was very helpful in answering all of my questions, I purchased the following services:
+I spoke with one of the publishing consultants at CreateSpace, who was very helpful in answering all of my questions.
+As a result, I purchased the following services:

-- Custom Cover—CreateSpace will design 2 professional book covers, based on a questionnaire about my manuscript and my own vision for the cover.
-I will choose one of the two.
+- Custom Cover—CreateSpace designs two professional book covers, based on a questionnaire about my manuscript and my own vision for the cover.
+I can choose one of the two.
 The cost is $399.

-- Simple Interior–I can select from several basic fonts and styles, and CreateSpace will format the interior for the hardcopy of the book accordingly.
-This will include properly formatted title page and table of contents.
+- Simple Interior–I can select from several basic fonts and styles, and CreateSpace formats the interior for the hardcopy of the book accordingly.
+This includes properly formatted title page and table of contents.
 The cost is $199.
 (The interior of my book is simple because it has no pictures or graphs or tables.
 To add any of those items would be more expensive.)

-- Simple Kindle Conversion–My manuscript will also be converted to Kindle format.
+- Simple Kindle Conversion–CreateSpace will also convert my manuscript to Kindle format.
 The cost is $79.

-- Marketing Copy Essentials–An expert copywriter will craft my marketing materials based on my book’s target audience, summary, and key messages.
-This will also include my back cover text and author biography.
+- Marketing Copy Essentials–An expert copywriter crafts my marketing materials based on my book’s target audience, summary, and key messages.
+This also includes my back cover text and author biography.
 The cost is $249.

-- LCCN Assignment—CreateSpace will do the paperwork for having a Library of Congress number assigned to my book.
+- LCCN Assignment—CreateSpace does the paperwork for having a Library of Congress number assigned to my book.
 The cost is $25.